JochimM/Delfi-PQ_FDIR/README.md

 - Types of variables

 The types of variables that were used in Arduino were difficult to use since it was not always clear with what kind of variable was present and what kind of variable a specific function required.
-This was also unclear due too the way that the communication over Serial was done, as previously described.
+This was also unclear due to the unknow method of the communication over serial, as previously described.

 ## Future work and recommendations

 After working on this project some recommendations for future work can be made and are listed below.

-The program should be tested using actual flight software.
+- The program should be tested using actual flight software.
 At the moment the software is running through some basic calculations and creation of lists which makes up the memory that can be subjected to bitflips.
 Since these calculations are relatively simple the memory area that is vulnerable or subject to bitflips is limited.
 Running the program on actual flight software will probably increase the likelihood of a memory location, where a bitflip is inflicted, containing information.
 This will in turn require the FDIR software to increase its capabilities of detecting errors caused by bitflips, therefore increasing the softwares capabilities.

-At the moment only error detection is performed while no error correction is done.
+- At the moment only error detection is performed while no error correction is done.
 In future software the ability to correct the errors caused by bitflips should be added since this is one of the requirements of FDIR software.
 The ability of the FDIR to correct detected errors is crucial for mission survival.

-Influence other memory types besides the Arduino's RAM memory.
+- Influence other memory types besides the Arduino's RAM memory.
 Next to the RAM memory which is the only memory currently subject to bitflips future work should include the other memory types of the on board computer that is used.

+- Implementation of a SEU simulator.
+Right now the error are generated at random.
+However, a more realistic SEU simulator would also model different types of radiation.
+If for example part of the memory would be affected, this could results in more severe damage.